Yipara logoYipara

 +

-Fatty lumps (lipomas) are typically soft, round, move freely under the skin when you push them, grow slowly over months/years, and don't bother the dog.
+Fatty lumps are typically soft, round, move freely under the skin when you push them, grow slowly over months/years, and don't bother the dog.
 Cancerous lumps tend to be firmer, grow faster, may feel attached to deeper tissue, and can change in appearance.
-However, there's significant overlap — some cancers feel soft, and some lipomas feel firm.
+However, there's significant overlap — some cancers feel soft, and some fatty lumps feel firm.
 The only definitive answer is a fine needle aspirate (FNA), where your vet inserts a small needle, collects cells, and examines them under a microscope.
 It's quick, inexpensive ($50-$150), and usually doesn't require sedation.
 Never assume a lump is "just a fatty tumor" without testing.

 How do you tell the difference between a skin tag and a tumor?